vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2024-9/Philocoffea-152.md

   - flow rate increases a little bit
 - 9/20.0g -> 8/31s 39.9g 0.9\~1.9ml/s, more sweet, significantly less flavor
   - will increasing density bring the emphasized flavor (no) or sweetness back (yes)?
-- 10/20.0g ->
+- 10/20.0g -> 8/21s 40.2g 2.2\~2.7ml/s, less sweet, significantly more flavor and even too much
-  - will increasing flow rate bring the emphasized flavor or sweetness back?
+  - will increasing flow rate bring the emphasized flavor (yes) or sweetness back (no)?
+  - looks like 9.5 in 9~4bar/92C is still too sour but also the most appropriate grind setting
+- 9.5/20.0g ->
+  - first cup of the day, as a baseline, and bring pressure and temperature back

+### 9bar/92C

+- 9.5/20.0g ->

+### 9bar/94C

+- 9.5/20.0g ->